Competition Number: 1567

 - Experience working with Children’s Services and Collaborative Service Delivery beneficial

 - Experience working with families from diverse cultures

 - Requires knowledge, skills, and abilities to work with people affected by trauma

-- Child Welfare Intervention Record Check completed within the last 6 months, applied for prior to position start date
+- Child Intervention Records Check (completed within the last 6 months)

 - Strong interpersonal skills to help establish good working relationships with clients